rodonguyen/vres_code_2021/README.md

 ## Todos

-- Now: Run 1 with SVM
+- Now: Check prediction results if there is randomness, then check traces
-- new data
+- New data
-- new model: SVM, cknn, RF, bayes
+- New model: SVM, cknn, RF, bayes (nope, because this is regression problem)